bekk/bekk-christmas/post/functional/functors-redux.md

 #### Composition

 Composition in functional programming (FP) is the ability to compose multiple functions into one single function.
-This is not so often used in object oriented programming (OOP) but quite common in FP.
+This is not often used in object oriented programming (OOP) but quite common in FP.

 Composition is "gluing" functions together into one function.
-This is such a common thing to do that many languages has dedicated operators for this.
+This is such a common thing to do that many languages have dedicated operators for this.
 Lets look at an example to see it in action to see why this might be useful.
 I'll be doing the examples in Elm as composition is a bit awkward in javascript and not that common.

 Lets say you have a user record that has the fields name and age: